AAP government has reduced corruption, asserts Arvind Kejriwal after a month in power

-As his government completed one month in power, Delhi Chief Minister Arvind Kejriwal today said controversies surrounding the AAP dispensation never affected its functioning and asserted that his team did a good job in addressing various challenges facing the city
+As his government completed one month in power, Delhi CM Arvind Kejriwal today said his team did a good job in addressing various challenges facing the city

 New Delhi: In a press conference which was disrupted by a Congress MLA, the Chief Minister claimed his government has done far more work for the people in the first month than its predecessors and said rooting out corruption, ensuring security to women and enhancing water distribution network were among his top priorities.